jamalalhneidi/ticketing/README.md

 A demo microservices project using docker, kubernetes and skaffold consisting of several different services.

--   **Auth Service**: Responsible for authentication and authorization usnig JWT.
+-   **Auth Service**: Responsible for authentication and authorization using JWT.
 -   **Client Service**: The Next.js app .
 -   **Expiration Service**: Responsible for notifying other services that the lock on a ticket being purchased has expired.
 When a user proceeds to payment, the ticket gets locked for a short amount of time to prevent it from being purchased by several users at the same time.
 -   **Orders Service**: Responsible for managing users' orders.